 Students are responsible for all courses for which they are registered, except for courses that they have officially dropped within the drop period.
-A student who fails to attend a course for which he/she is registered, without officially dropping or withdrawing from the course, shall receive an F for the course.
+A student who stops attending a course for which he/she is registered, must officially withdraw from the course.